oesteban/hcph-sops/docs/data-collection/participant-prep.md

     - [ ] Click the "Exam" button (red background, rightmost-bottom)
 - [ ] Load the adequate protocol, making sure of loading the right phase-encoding (PE) direction corresponding to the session.
     - [ ] Double-check that all PE prescriptions are correct.
-- [ ] Open the parameters of the sequence named "fmap-phasediff__gre" and ensure that under Contrast>resc. the option "Magnitude et phase" is selected.
-This is crucial so that both the magnitude and the phase difference field map images are saved.

 ### Installing the participant in the SCANNING ROOM